rt-uae-dev/MOHRE_AI/docs/DOCUMENT_AI_INTEGRATION_COMPLETE.md

 ### 1. Enhanced OCR Pipeline (`src/yolo_crop_ocr_pipeline.py`)
 - **Document AI as primary method** for ALL document types
-- **Smart fallback system**: Only uses Google Vision when Document AI has low confidence (< 0.3) or insufficient text
+- **Smart fallback system**: Uses Google Vision when Document AI fails, is disabled, or has confidence < 0.3
 - **Confidence-based decision making**: Compares results and uses the better one
 - **Comprehensive field extraction**: Extracts structured fields with confidence scores